shaoguangleo/difx-svn2git-try5/sites/Haystack/ehtc/Readme-Cycle5.txt

 #  r${relv}         refers to the release name
 #
 # If there are MULTIPLE PROJECTS with SEPARATE QA2 DELIVERABLES for
-# each, you will need to manage two sets of QA2 calibrations using
+# each, you will need to manage the sets of QA2 calibrations using
 # QA2_proj logic variables.
 I.e. you will have 2 or more passes of
 # setup and grinding using this file.
 Final release is still by track.
 #